To join us (& be updated with new events!) click the button below…

 If there’s something we should definitely discuss shoot me an email me before we meet (hello@kimkaupe.com).

-A cup of something warm and any questions!
+A cup of coffee and your AI questions